Analog Telephony... How We Got Here, and What's Happening Now?

 Once engineers developed ways to digitize the analog conversation, the pairs of wires were no longer the limiting factor.
 Most of the long line communications was digitized, put on copper pairs as well as coax and microwave (including submarine cables between continents).

-They sent the data for phone calls through satellites for a while but it took too long for the data to get up and down from the satellites.
-The delay (latency) make it too hard to carry on a conversation, and even the best echo cancellers of the day had a hard time sometimes.
+They sent the data for phone calls through satellites for a while, but it took too long for the data to get up and down from the satellites.
+The delay (latency) makes it too hard to carry on a conversation, and even the best echo cancellers of the day had a hard time sometimes.

 Then phone calls were finally put on fiber optic strands.